 A student should never be forced to get off at a stop.
 If a student is reluctant to get off the bus for any reason, contact Dispatch for assistance.

-The transportation’s direction is to load and unload students on the right side of the bus at all costs and all rural routes students will be loaded and unloaded on the right of the bus.
+The transportation’s direction is to load and unload students on the right side of the bus at all costs and all rural routes students will be loaded and unloaded on the right side of the bus.

 USE OF RED ALTERNATING FLASHER LIGHTS